 For a taste of genuine Lao food try the stalls along Thanon Fa Ngum along the bank of the Mekong.
 You can get spicy green-papaya salad and barbecued fish or chicken along with sticky rice which is all pretty safe to eat.
 The side plate of fresh greens though is not safe to eat.
 All washed down with juice from a freshly opened coconut.

 Lao food is eaten with the hands but unlike Indian dining, it is not done to dive in with your whole hand.
 Instead, a ball of rice is taken from the rice basket, with the left hand usually, then smaller bite-sized pieces are taken from that with the other hand, and rolled between the fingers then dipped into the communal dish, placed into one side of the mouth and chewed.

 Fish or meat is taken up in the hands and pieces broken off and popped into the mouth.
 If soup is served then each diner will have his own spoon.
 Home meals are not usually accompanied with drinks.
 Once you have eaten your fill, you get up, rinse your hands and then scoop water to drink from a clay pot, but in a restaurant drinks will be served.

-These stalls are pleasant places to watch the sun set over the river but if you suspect their hygiene there is a big selection of restaurants selling a variety of international and local foods in more traveller-friendly fashion on the other side of the road.
+These stalls are pleasant places to watch the sunset over the river but if you suspect their hygiene there is a big selection of restaurants selling a variety of international and local foods in a more traveler-friendly fashion on the other side of the road.
 This is definitely the best place to wind up after a hard day’s exploration.

 Wat Si Muang at the junctions of Thanon Setthathilat, Thanon Samsenthai & Thanon Tha Deua.